Conditional Logic

 - Depends On

-- Enter the form field that the current form field depends on.
-The current form field will display or hide based on a respondent's answer to the form field selected here.
+- Select the form field that the current form field should depend on.
+The current form field will show or hide based on a respondent's answer to the form field you select here.

 - Depends On Value